Governing Body

 - ensure the school's resources are used as intended

-To find out more about our Governors please do not hesitate to contact the Chair of Governors through the school office at either site or by email dmullins@smsg.uk.com.
-Alternatively, you can send a letter for Mr Mullins' attention to, Mr D Mullins, c/o St Mary and St Giles Church of England School, King George Crescent, Stony Stratford, MK12 5GA
+To find out more about our Governors please do not hesitate to contact the Chair of Governors through the school office at either site or by email celsworth@smsg.uk.com.
+Alternatively, you can send a letter for Carly's attention to, Ms C Elsworth, c/o St Mary and St Giles Church of England School, King George Crescent, Stony Stratford, MK12 5GA

 To register your interest in becoming a school governor please do not hesitate to contact us.